mehulagg/gitlab/doc/administration/geo/disaster_recovery/runbooks/planned_failover_single_node.md

    - If you do not have SSH access to the **primary** node, take the machine offline and prevent it from rebooting.
-Since there are many ways you may prefer to accomplish this, we do avoid a single recommendation.
+Since there are many ways you may prefer to accomplish this, we avoid a single recommendation.
 You may need to:

      - Reconfigure the load balancers.
      - Change DNS records (for example, point the **primary** DNS record to the